-If your circumstances are fairly straight forward, it may be as simple as preparing a new Will, Power of Attorney, and Appointment of Enduring Guardian.
+If your circumstances are fairly straight forward, it may be as simple as preparing a new Will and a Power of Attorney.

 However if your assets and circumstances are more complex, sometimes your accountant, financial planner, banker and insurance consultants are involved to assist with their own area of expertise and give the best possible outcome.